TheMarex/ba-thesis/text/5_stabilizer.md

     Any environment that deviates from this assumption can be seen as a disturbance.

 Disturbances due to simulation errors:
-  ~ Physical simulations often make a tradeoff between speed and simulation accuracy.
+  ~ Physical simulations often make a trade-off between speed and simulation accuracy.
     Thus the simulation might not always behave as it was modeled during calculating the pattern, or as it would behave in reality.

-Disturbances due to errors of the methode:
+Disturbances due to errors of the method:
   ~ Often pattern generators use simplified models of the dynamics involved to derive generation scheme.
     For example the pattern generator that was used here assumes the ZMP behaves as the cart-table-model predicts.
     However the real ZMP calculated from the multi-body dynamics can substantially deviate.